prople/.github/profile/README.md

 For now, all the community channel will through a single channcel of communication placed at Github: https://github.com/orgs/prople/discussions .

 You're free to join and discuss ideas about this concept here.

+> This project initiated by [rstlix0x0](https://github.com/rstlix0x0) as the author and founder, which become a single maintainer and contributor for all works, if you're interesting to discuss something about this project, you can use our [Discussion Pages](https://github.com/orgs/prople/discussions) to talk about it.
+All contributions are welcome.

 ### Official Publication